Corruption in Cameroon: Other causes

-Cameroonian academics and political analysts have criticised the pervasive lack of accountability of corruption acts in Cameroon.
-This is due to the fact that government officials report upwards to the president, rather than downwards to the local people.
-This creates a situation where government officials are free of doing what they want without fear of public judgement.
-Another reason as coined by Fometeu J. (2001) is that the laws that sanction corruption are not adapted to the corruption environment of Cameroon.
+Cameroonian academics and political analysts have criticised the pervasive lack of accountability for corruption in Cameroon.
+This is because government officials report upwards to the president, rather than downwards to the local people.
+This creates a situation where government officials are free to do what they want without fear of public judgement.
+Another reason, as coined by Fometeu J. (2001) is that the laws that sanction corruption are not adapted to the corruption environment of Cameroon.
 Cameroonian laws punish both the corrupter and the corrupted.
-This way of punishment does not encourage people to denounce corruption acts and further hinders the evidence of the offence.
-This is because firstly, almost all civil servants in Cameroon are corrupted and citizens have to bribe for the most basic government services (Fometeu J., 2001; p.
+This way of punishment does not encourage people to denounce corrupt acts and further hinders the evidence of the offence.
+This is because, firstly, almost all civil servants in Cameroon are corrupt and citizens have to bribe for the most basic government services (Fometeu J., 2001; p.
 348).
 Secondly, in order to obtain evidence of corruption made, the locals have to accept the bribery propositions made by civil servants.
 With this evidence, if they decide to denounce civil servants, both of them shall be convicted, which is wrong.
 Only the civil servant should be convicted because he is in a position of power and he is the one who further proposed to be bribed.
-Fometeu further argues that there is a lack of a conviction system proportional to the severity of the act of corruption committed, unwillingness of political leaders to submit themselves to scrutiny, that denunciation should be done freely without fear of backlashes, and the judiciary should be totally independent.
+Fometeu further argues that there is a lack of a conviction system proportional to the severity of the act of corruption committed, the unwillingness of political leaders to submit themselves to scrutiny, that denunciation should be done freely without fear of backlashes, and the judiciary should be totally independent.

 Also, there is no strong opposition to condemn corruption acts because opposition leaders always switch sides based on their interests and when they do they condemn embezzlement, they are violently repressed.
 The police is instrumentalized against any political opposition.
 In addition to this is the almost non-existence of the opposition party in the National Assembly and Senate in Cameroon.
 The legislative is basically the ruling party's (CPDM/RDPC) playground.